jkroepke/helm-secrets/README.md

 - [Extracting sub-elements from encrypted file structure](https://github.com/mozilla/sops#extract-a-sub-part-of-a-document-tree)
 - [Encrypt only part of a file if needed](https://github.com/mozilla/sops#encrypting-only-parts-of-a-file).
 [Example encrypted file](https://github.com/mozilla/sops/blob/master/example.yaml)

-Additional documentation, resources and examples can be found [here](USAGE.md).
+An additional documentation, resources and examples can be found [here](USAGE.md).

 ## This is a fork of futuresimple/helm-secrets or zendesk/helm-secrets?

 Yes.
 This repository is a fork of [zendesk/helm-secrets](https://github.com/zendesk/helm-secrets) (base commit [edffea3c94c9ed70891f838b3d881d3578f2599f](https://github.com/jkroepke/helm-secrets/commit/edffea3c94c9ed70891f838b3d881d3578f2599f)).

 This original helm-secrets project gets [abandoned](https://github.com/zendesk/helm-secrets/issues/100).
-I used this projects on my customer project and I also want to learn how unit tests for a shell language works.
+I used this projects on my customer projects, and I also want to learn how unit tests for a shell language works.

-In meanwhile, this project is offically listed on the [community projects side](https://helm.sh/docs/community/related/) at the helm documentation.
+In meanwhile, this project is officially listed on the [community projects side](https://helm.sh/docs/community/related/) at the helm documentation.

 ## Moving parts of project